natcap/invest.users-guide/source/sdr.rst

 .. math:: AE_i = RKLS_i - USLE_i
     :label: aei

-where :math:`AE_i` is the amount of erosion avoided on pixel :math: `i`, and the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, since RKLS is equivalent to USLE minus the C (crop/vegetation) and P (practice) factors.
+where :math:`AE_i` is the amount of erosion avoided on pixel :math: `i`, and the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, since RKLS is equivalent to USLE minus the C (cover) and P (practice) factors.

-* **Total retention** - Vegetation's contribution to avoided erosion from a pixel, as well as trapping of sediment originating upslope of the pixel.
-It can also be thought of as "avoided export".
+* **Avoided export** - Vegetation's contribution to avoided erosion from a pixel, as well as trapping of sediment originating upslope of the pixel, so that neither of these proceed downslope to enter a stream.
+This may also be thought of as the total sediment retained on the pixel (thus :math:`TR_i` in the equation below).
 This indicates the ecosystem service from the perspective of a downstream water user, and is calculated as

 .. math:: TR_i = (RKLS_i - USLE_i) \cdot SDR_i + T_i
     :label: tri

 where :math:`TR_i` is the total sediment retention provided by that pixel, from both on-pixel and upslope erosion sources.
-As with Avoided erosion, the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, and multiplying this by :math:`SDR_i` quantifies the amount of erosion originating on that pixel which does not enter the stream.
-Finally, :math:`T_i` is the amount of upslope sediment that is trapped on that pixel.
+As with *avoided erosion*, the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, and multiplying this by :math:`SDR_i` quantifies the amount of erosion originating on that pixel which does not enter a stream.
+Finally, :math:`T_i` is the amount of upslope sediment that is trapped on that pixel, also keeping it from entering a stream.

 For more information about using these indicators, see the following section *Evaluating Sediment Retention Services*.